unable to receive IPv6 RA's on SG-1000, default route lost

 - use shellcmd pkg to run "ifconfig cpsw0 promisc" on startup

-#2 Updated by Anthony Roberts over 1 year ago
+#2 Updated by Anthony Roberts almost 2 years ago

 Jim Pingle wrote: